zsparal/api-documentation/source/reference/v2/orders-api/update-order.rst

      - The shipping address for the order.
 See :ref:`order-address-details` for the exact fields needed.

-   * - ``organizationName``

-       .. type:: string
-          :required: false

-     - The name of an organization which is shopping happening for.

 Access token parameters
 ^^^^^^^^^^^^^^^^^^^^^^^
 If you are using :doc:`organization access tokens </guides/authentication>` or are creating an